 On Thursday, May 16 (set-up only) through Saturday, May 18, 2019, over 300 Dentists, Dental Specialists, Registered Dental Hygienists, and Physicians along with more than 1,000 support volunteers are needed to help treat an estimated 2,000 patients.
-Please join us as for the first IndianaMOM charitable care event being held at the Grand Wayne Center in Fort Wayne.
+Please join us as for the first IndianaMOM charitable care event being held at the Allen County War Memorial Coliseum in Fort Wayne.

 We need volunteers!
 We are encouraging “teams” of volunteers (professional, staff, and non-professional) as well as volunteers from other health professions, social service professions and the general public.
 We want everyone to be a part of this wonderful community service event and priceless volunteer experience.

 Volunteer positions include, but are not limited to the following:

 Dentists: We are looking for licensed general and specialized dentists, including pediatrics, endodontists and oral surgery.
 The dental services being provided include, but are not limited to

 - General: Perform amalgam or composite resin fillings on patients who have already been numbed.
 Option to provide limited oral surgery if willing and able if you deem a tooth is not restorable.